arunrayini/cis6930fa24-project1/README.md

 Pipenv for virtual environment and dependency management: pip install pipenv

-Python Version: This project was developed and tested on Python 3.11.5.

 # Setup Instructions
 1.Clone the repository and navigate into the project directory: